Zucchini Boats Turkey Tacos

 I’m really trying to eat better.
 Not only am I trying to lose about 10 leftover pregnancy pounds, but the Mr. is diabetic.
 Have I mentioned that before?
 You probably wouldn’t know it with all the baked goods and pasta I make.

 He is way more disciplined than I am and doesn’t often indulge, but still.
 I need to try harder to make low carb meals for him.
+So, making these zucchini boats into turkey tacos sounded like a great idea!

 When I was working on this dish (very quickly, while the baby was occupied with her floor mat), I didn’t have high hopes for it.
 I love zucchini, but I don’t always love ground turkey.
 Not that I don’t love it, actually, I just don’t cook with it often.